 This document provides an overview of policy-based routes.

 Policy-based routes let you select a next hop based on more than a packet's destination IP address.
 You can match traffic by protocol and source IP address as well.
-Matching traffic is redirected to an internal TCP/UDP load balancer.
+Matching traffic is redirected to an internal passthrough Network Load Balancer.
 This can help you insert appliances such as firewalls into the path of network traffic.

 - Select VM instances in the VPC network

-- All traffic entering the VPC network by way of VLAN attachments that you identify
+- All traffic entering the VPC network by way of VLAN attachments for Cloud Interconnect in a region

-- The next hop of a policy-based route must be a valid internal TCP/UDP load balancer that is in the same VPC network as the policy-based route.
+- The next hop of a policy-based route must be a valid internal passthrough Network Load Balancer that is in the same VPC network as the policy-based route.